WebberZone/add-to-all/readme.txt

 = 2.0.1 =

 * Bug fixes:
-	* "Exclude display on these post IDs" stopped working
+	* Fixed "Exclude display on these post IDs"
 	* Fixed link to Settings page
+	* Fixed Content addition on Post and Pages only

 = 2.0.0 =